LydiaStefanova-NOAA/Legacy-Benchmark-Evaluation/README.md

 For the dieoff curves, for a given domain and lead time, anomaly correlations are calculated by  adding all squared differences in both space and time, rather than averaging the spatial correlations in time or the temporal correlation in space.

+Surface variables are evaluated on T126 grid, upper air variables are evaluated on 1x1 grid.

 ## Contents

 ### Main package script